Saucony Triumph 10 Review Facts

 The Saucony Triumph 10 is a durable shoe.
 The outsole features iBR+ and XT-900 areas to help protect against regular use.
 The shoe will definitely be able to handle high-mileage training.
 Even the midsole cushioning is meant to continue feeling fresh towards the end of a long run.
 The Triumph 10 seems to be more durable than the previous versions and the majority of high mileage

 runners were happy with the shoe's solid construction.
 A few heavier runners commented on durability issues and complained that the soles and flimsy mesh upper wore out easily.
 They were in the minority, though.

-The Saucony Triumph 10 outsole offers up a first layer of protection.
+The Saucony Triumph 10 outsole offers up the first layer of protection.
 The outsole is composed of iBR+ and XT-900 materials.
 These materials help to keep runners stable thanks to their excellent grip.
 They also ensure the shoe can handle a lot of use.

 The Triumph 10 also offers up protection in the form of a thickly cushioned PowerGrid PowerFoam midsole.
 The full-length cushioning provides a comfortable ride that effectively attenuates shock.
 The PowerFoam cushion is paired with SSL EVA foam to deliver maximum protection for the wearer and absorb the impact

 of each footfall.
 Heavier runners and runners recovering from injury will feel comfortable running in the Triumph 10.
 Reviewers who were injury prone appreciated the high amount of midsole cushioning featured in the shoe.